lspieser/myonset/doc/source/quickstart.rst

 Finally, results of automatic detection must be inspected.
 Indeed, it is almost impossible to obtain perfectly accurate automatic detection given the signal to noise ratio of EMG.
 Although time-consuming, we hence strongly recommend to proceed to the visualization and correction step described below.
-**Note that automatic detection from Myonset is not intended to be used without inspection.**
+**Note that automatic detection from myonset is not intended to be used without inspection.**

 5. Visualization and correction of automatic onset and offset detection markers
 -------------------------------------------------------------------------------